-Figure 3b plots our summary measure of banks' portfolios, λ , which is the ratio of loans to net interest bearing assets (loans plus net bond holdings).
-During the period before the Great Depression, λ remained near one, reflecting the fact that banks' net holdings of bonds were near zero.
+Figure 8.3b plots our summary measure of banks' portfolios, $\lambda$ , which is the ratio of loans to net interest bearing assets (loans plus net bond holdings).
+During the period before the Great Depression, $\lambda$ remained near one, reflecting the fact that banks' net holdings of bonds were near zero.
 During the first part of this period, when there were substantial reserve requirements on time deposits, we suspect that banks were at a corner with respect to the fraction of their net assets made up of loans.
-More generally, the fact that λ was so near to one and showed so little variation suggests that banks were reluctant to change the composition of their portfolios in response, for example, to a change in the loan-bond differential.
+More generally, the fact that $\lambda$ was so near to one and showed so little variation suggests that banks were reluctant to change the composition of their portfolios in response, for example, to a change in the loan-bond differential.
 In such a case, according to the model laid out above, the lending channel will be particularly potent.
-Over the postwar period, λ rose steadily, reflecting both an increase in loans on the asset side and an increase in time deposits as liabilities.
-The effect of these changes in λ on the importance of the lending channel in the post-War era are ambiguous.
-On the one hand, the high values of λ in the latter half of the period might suggest that Λ{δ}/λ was small and the lending channel important.
-On the other hand, the large range of values over which λ varied might suggest that banks were not reluctant to adjust their portfolios, and thus that the lending channel was not important.
+Over the postwar period, $\lambda$ rose steadily, reflecting both an increase in loans on the asset side and an increase in time deposits as liabilities.
+The effect of these changes in $\lambda$ on the importance of the lending channel in the postwar era is ambiguous.
+On the one hand, the high values of $\lambda$ in the latter half of the period might suggest that $\Lambda_8/\lambda$ was small and the lending channel was important.
+On the other hand, the large range of values over which $\lambda$ varied might suggest that banks were not reluctant to adjust their portfolios, and thus that the lending channel was not important.

-3.2 Firms
+8.2.2 Firms

-According to the model given in Section 2, changes in the composition of firm finance and the relative size of large and small firms over time would cause the importance of the lending channel of monetary transmission to change as well.
+According to the model given in section 8.1, changes in the composition of firm finance and the relative size of large and small firms over time would cause the importance of the lending channel of monetary transmission to change as well.
 If firms use fewer loans relative to other liabilities to finance investment, this should decrease the importance of the lending channel.
 This is true because a lower emphasis on loan finance means that firms are less sensitive to changes in the loan-bond interest differential.
-Since small firms are likely to be more constrained in their alternatives to bank credit, a fall in the proportion of firms that are small implies that the lending channel is likely to have become less important as well.9
+Since small firms are likely to be more constrained in their alternatives to bank credit, a fall in the proportion of firms that are small implies that the lending channel is likely to have become less important also.